It’s been a long time coming. But the new full-length album is out, available in CD and digital formats. Click for details, and happy listening!

 Yet there’s this nice house in the country, see…

 Since my mother retired a couple of years ago to her house in Vermont, I find myself imagining retiring there too someday, assuming the house stays in the family.
 This actually takes quite an effort of imagination, because the prospects of my actually retiring, at any age, seem quite dim.
 But still.
 These dreams and pleasures lie deep in our natures.
+Retiring has to be planned, it may seem like a permanent vacation to some, but it does need to be planned so you know what’s going on and where you’re at!
+Retirement age people may use the roth ira calculator to help with finding the best plan for them, just because it seems far off doesn’t mean you shouldn’t prepare.

 Having a spread of land that’s our own, whether real or just an aspiration, appeals deeply to our territorial side.
 Having access, and means, to hit the open road and go where we please when we please, whether it’s to visit distant friends or relatives, spend time with nature, or just get away from something – that goes very deep as well.
 Perhaps it’s a manifestation of our essential internal conflict.
 You know the one: between our earthbound reality and our mental capacity to dream to infinity.